 At first glance, the terms “work management” and “project management” don’t seem that different.
 But while both work and project management fall under the bucket of collaboration tools, this article will help you understand differences—so you can choose the right tool for your team.

 Like all collaboration tools, work management and project management help teams work together.
 From chat software to email management to video conferencing, teams are using collaboration software to stay connected—especially in this time of increased remote and distributed work.

 According to the Anatomy of Work: Remote Teams Survey, more teams are using collaboration tools than ever before.
 In fact, during the shift to distributed and remote work due to COVID-19, 62% of teams have increased their use of collaboration tools, and one in five employees (19%) are using collaboration software for the first time.

 Collaboration tools help your team work together—but communication is only one element of collaboration.
 Project management and work management tools augment communicative collaboration tools and help you plan projects, coordinate work, and hit your goals.

-What is project management?
 Project management is a way to tackle projects of all sizes.
 By defining clear deliverables and key milestones within a set timeframe, project management software can help you achieve a specific goal—individually or with a team.

 “Accountability, visibility, and discoverability are advantages that come from proper project management and using the right tools.”- Joël St-Pierre, Head of PMO, Global Customer Events at Autodesk